Jimbo994/ProgrammeerProject/README.md

 <img src="https://github.com/Jimbo994/ProgrammeerProject/blob/master/docs/sketch%20proposal.jpg" height="534" width="1000"/>

+The basic plan is to make an activity (and activities or fragments belonging to it) in which you can sign in, sign up or change your password.
+Once signed you arrive in a activity where you can edit your account and perhaps other things in a navigation drawer.
+You can also add people to your house by clicking on a menu bar button.
+And you can add topics to your house using another botton.
+The idea is to add people by inviting them by mail.
+When you click on a topic you will enter another list in which you can add tasks (see sketch) which can be checked by people in the group.

 **Necessities & Complications**

 This app will need a database to store information of users, groups and tasks of these groups.
 Also multiple users of the same group should be able to acces this data.
 This will be a big challenge to overcome and perhaps the biggest.
 I am planning on using FireBase as a database and on first sight it seems that FireBase offers support for groups and e-mail activation.
 But this might be the biggest problem that has to be overcome in the construction of this application.